cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 * Changed terminology to hedged signatures
 * Added reference to the FIPS 204 (ML-DSA) where hedged signatures are the default.
-* A second 000... padding that separates context from prefix.
-This has been suggested by several people and aligns with BSI recommendations
+* Added a second 000... padding that separates the context from the prefix, aligning with BSI recommendations.
 * Added note that Z in step f is not reused from step d
 * Added note on "internal octet" is 0x01 from RFC 6979
 * Removed incorrect statement that context fit in first block